 We’ve condensed these guides into one handy eBook and filled it with loads of free templates so you’ve got a checklist of all the safety signage you need to re-open safely.
 Or, why not shop by your industry on our Coronavirus safety signage online catalogue?

-Use This as an Opportunity to Partner with Another BusinessMany businesses have been successful during the lockdown by partnering with other businesses who have a similar customer base.
+Use This as an Opportunity to Partner with Another BusinessMany businesses have found success since the start of the pandemic by partnering with other businesses who have a similar customer base.

 Take Morrisons, for example.
 Not only are Morrisons the first big supermarket to have partnered with Deliveroo, who normally only work with restaurants and takeaway businesses, but they also partnered with Amazon, providing the groceries for their Prime Now service.
 They’ve basically revolutionised online grocery shopping!